Health Equity Fund

 The HEF aims to reduce disparities and to improve health equity among our at-risk population.
 Examples of HEF-supported programs include those that prevent diseases (e.g. obesity, diabetes, heart disease, oral diseases) linked to consumption of sugary beverages; increase access to healthy food and clean water; expand health services and wellness programs; and more.
 Since the tax went into effect on July 1, 2017, the city has awarded or allocated roughly $7.3 million for health equity programs.

 For More Information

 - Serve on the Health Equity Advisory Committee (HEAC)

 - Health Equity Fund Fact Sheet - English

 - Hoja informatica para el Fondo de Equidad en Salud – Espanol

-For more information contact Elizabeth Crowe, Program Manager, Health Equity Fund at (303) 441-1928 or [email protected] .
+For more information contact Elizabeth Crowe, Human Services Investment Manager, Health Equity Fund at (303) 441-1928 or [email protected] .